cjantonelli/software/README.md

     7 matches 2 deltas 3 records
     max delta 0.01 at record 2 column 2
     next largest delta 0.00159 at record 3 column 3

+### profile.do

+Script to set a proxy for stata to use to access the Internet if running on a Great Lakes compute node.
+This is not needed when running on a login node, and in fact setting a proxy there will cause Internet access to fail.
+This script obviates users having to comment and uncomment the proxy statements in their scripts depending on where they are running.

+Put this script into a file named profile.do in one of stata's system directories (use the stata command "sysdir" to list them) and it will be run automatically whenever stata starts.

+This script uses the name of the node it is running on to determine if it is running on a compute node, and hence is fragile.
+Caveat utilitor.